After installing a traditional fence at two of the homes we’ve owned, I can tell you two things for sure: It’s expensive and a lot of work!

 Every system has some kind of option for using it with multiple dogs, so that’s not a huge consideration.
 You just have to purchase more collars from the manufacturer.

 If you can swing the cost, I think that the advanced containment collars (like the Halo or SpotOn systems) are absolutely amazing.
-However, you need to choose the best invisible dog fence for your situation, so I’ll explain more about each type.
+However, you need to choose the best option for your situation, so I’ll explain more about each type.

 Wired/Underground Dog Fences